-In addition, City of Hope is a participating provider in government programs such as Medicare and MediCal.
+In addition, City of Hope is a participating provider in government programs such as Medicare, MediCal and Tricare/Champus.

 Insurance coverage will vary depending upon your insurance company, your plan and the state in which you live.
 We recommend that you speak with a representative from your insurance company to ensure that your treatment is covered.
 Your insurance company can also tell you about any applicable co-payments or deductibles for which you will be responsible.
 You may also contact City of Hope Financial Support Services at 626-256-HOPE, ext.
 62715, for assistance.
 Because individual or group benefits vary, City of Hope cannot answer questions regarding your specific benefit coverage.